VCN Review 2023: Vanguard Canada All-Cap ETF

 As you can see from the weighting above, VCN allocates almost a third of its funds to the financial sector.
 The basic materials and oil & gas sectors come after that.

-The health care sector gets the least weightage in the fund with a meagre 0.4% allocation of Vanguard VCN funds.
+The healthcare sector gets the least weightage in the fund with a meagre 0.4% allocation of Vanguard VCN funds.
 Besides being more inclined towards the finance industry, Vanguard VCN offers plenty of diversity to investors in different sectors.

 VCN Vanguard FTSE Canada All-Cap Index ETF Holdings